-The following message is from Marcia Annisette, Associate Dean Academic of Schulich School of Business.
+The following message is from Kevin Tasa, Associate Dean Academic of Schulich School of Business.

 Dear Schulich Faculty and Staff,

-Return to In-person as Delivery Standard: all Summer 2022 courses that are coded LECT or SEMR are in-person, including midterms and exams.
+In-person as Delivery Standard: continuing from Fall and Winter, all Summer 2023 courses that are coded LECT or SEMR are in-person, including midterms and exams.
 If alternate assessment tools are to be used such as Canvas Quizzes, please state this in advance in the syllabus.
 Please also continue using time windows for take-home exams.

-15% Remote Delivery Option: The option of running up to two discretionary remote class sessions remains in place.
+15% Remote Delivery Option: The option of running up to two discretionary online class sessions for an in-person course remains in place for Summer.
 Instructors should use their judgment and discretion in deciding if or when to exercise this option.
 The purpose of these sessions is to help mitigate the impact of the unpredictable circumstances which may arise during the term (instructor and student illness, guest speakers not able to attend in person, etc.).
-If due to unforeseen circumstances you encounter a need to exceed the discretionary two remote sessions limit, please contact firstname.lastname@example.org for approval.
+If due to unforeseen circumstances you encounter a need to exceed the discretionary two online sessions limit, please contact email@example.com for approval.

 Remote Access to Course Materials: It is recommended that instructors continue to make course materials for in-person courses accessible online.
 You may use one of the following methods for sharing your lecture content whenever possible: